cloudFPGA/DOSA/README.md

 This is a research project and therefore  proof-of-concept prototype!
 So, naturally, there are some limitations regarding the features and supported use cases:

-- As stated above, this DOSA version assumes that the weights in the ONNX *are already fully quantized*.
 - While the architecture of DOSA is flexible, there is right now only one supported build tool: `cFBuild` for the cloudFPGA project.
 However, another build tool could be implemented by simply inherit the `HwBuildTopVhdl` in [dimidium/backend/buildTools/BaseBuild.py](./dimidium/backend/buildTools/BaseBuild.py).
 - Likewise, DOSA could support many *communication libraries*, but right now only the support for ZRLMPI is implemented.
 To add a new communication library, implement a new class and inherit from `BaseCommLib` [dimidium/backend/commLibs/BaseCommLib.py](./dimidium/backend/commLibs/BaseCommLib.py).
 The corresponding wrapper for the hardware and software cores, must then implement the `CommunicationWrapper` class in [dimidium/backend/codeGen/CommunicationWrapper.py](./dimidium/backend/codeGen/CommunicationWrapper.py).
 - DOSA depends on a custom TVM version, as explained in [./doc/Install.md](./doc/Install.md).